januszgrze/bitcoinrollups/contribute.md

 ### Download a wallet for tips

 Bitcoinrollups is currently managed by a volunteer, so we do not pay bounties for contributions.
 But, we do tip contributors a small amount for completing tasks listed in the issues section.
-We can send tips via lightning or shielded wBTC on Arbitrum.
-Please download Phoenix wallet for lightning tips, and Railway wallet for shielded wBTC tips.
+We can send tips via lightning or Monero.
+For Lightning, you can download [Phoenix Wallet](https://phoenix.acinq.co/).
+For XMR, you can download [Monero.com](http://monero.com/) wallet.

 ### Head to the issues section